ustwo/architecture-kata-2025/README.md

 ## Assumptions

 * Short-answer questions are graded on a pass/fail basis, with no partial credit being assigned for partially correct answers

+## To do
+For next round:
+* Quantify approximate running costs to factor into the cost savings calculations
+* From there, identify the critical threshold for effectiveness of AI grading where it moves from a cost to a savings
+* ADRs on rolling their own RAG vs. using and off-the-shelf solution like Bedrock
+* Make this page look lovely ✨